grikdotnet/phpdocker/README.md

 uid=33(www-data) gid=33(www-data) groups=33(www-data)
 $ sudo usermod -a -G www-data $(whoami)
 ```
 The value "33" is hard-coded by maintainers of official docker images.
-It does not matter and can be changed, just make sure it is synchronized to avoid permissions issues.
-Keep in mind that docker runs with the host filesystem.
+It does not matter and can be changed, just make sure it is synchronized to avoid permission issues in mounted folders.

 Usage: